A variety of financing options are available to companies interested in acquiring capital for start-up, expansion, or relocation to Burt and Nebraska.

 - Tax increment Financing (TIF) is primarily designed to finance the public costs associated with a private development project.
 Essentially, the property tax increases resulting from a development are targeted to repay the public investment required by a project.
 TIF provides a means of encouraging private investment in deteriorating areas by allowing city governments to devote all property tax revenue increases to repay the public investment needed to attract development.

-- CDBG Economic Development Revolving Loan Fund – City of Tekamah
+- LB 840 Economic Development Revolving Loan Fund – City of Tekamah and Village of Decatur

-The primary purpose of the Revolving Loan Fund is to provide financial incentives and opportunities to maintain and expand the community’s economic base.
+The primary purpose of the Revolving Loan Fund is to provide financial assistance to new or existing businesses to expand or start up.
 Eligible activities are direct loans to eligible businesses and industries for fixed assets which include the acquisition of land; the acquisition, construction, reconstruction, rehabilitation or installation of commercial or industrial buildings/structures; and the acquisition of machinery and equipment.

 - Façade Improvement Loan